JamilaOUKHARIJANE/NeSy4PPM/README.md

-# Neural Networks-based Predictive process monitoring
+# Predictive process monitoring with online constraints
-This repository contains the source code of a Neural Network-based predictive process monitoring system that provides:
+This repository contains the source code of a Neuro-symbolic predictive process monitoring system that provides:
 - prediction of next activities of a process instance
 - prediction of next activities with allocated resources of a process instance
-- prediction of a process instance outcome

 ## Requirements
 The following Python packages are required: